 Studying Gàidhlig will help you to improve your existing reading, writing, listening and speaking skills, essential for learning, life and work.
 You will be able to communicate your thoughts and feelings to other people better, as well as deal with those of other people.
+Studying Gàidhlig will also enhance your appreciation and understanding of Scottish culture and heritage.
+The increased interest in Gàidhlig recently now means there are more career opportunities for people who can speak it.
+You could work in the performing arts, teaching, media and writing, or in TV and radio.

 Where can my parents find out more?